GuillemTools/UDebugPanel/DOCUMENTATION.md

 - **Lightweight**: While your game is running, the panel does not exist at all until you want to show it.
-When is hidden again, the panel is completely destroyed, so it does not affect to the preformance of your game.
+When is hidden again, the panel is completely destroyed, so it does not impact the preformance of your game.

 ## 📦 Installation
 Download and import from the Unity Asset Store.
 You can move the root folder anywhere you want in your project.